chadvt/SampleDellProject/README.md

 (Optional) Push your image to Amazon Elastic Container Registry Amazon ECR is a managed AWS Docker registry service.
 Customers can use the familiar Docker CLI to push, pull, and manage images.
 For Amazon ECR product details, featured customer case studies, and FAQs, see the Amazon Elastic Container Registry product detail pages.

-Note
+>Note:
+>

-This section requires the AWS CLI.
-If you do not have the AWS CLI installed on your system, see Installing the AWS Command Line Interface in the AWS Command Line Interface User Guide.
+>This section requires the AWS CLI.
+If you do not have the AWS CLI installed on your system, see Installing the AWS Command Line >Interface in the AWS Command Line Interface User Guide.
+>

-To tag your image and push it to Amazon ECR

-Create an Amazon ECR repository to store your lamp-stack image.
-Note the repositoryUri in the output.
+>To tag your image and push it to Amazon ECR, create an Amazon ECR repository to store your lamp-stack image.
+Note the repositoryUri in >the output.

 aws ecr create-repository --repository-name lamp-stack

 Output:

 {